AmirAgassi/rizzly/README.md

-# 🐸 rizzly - your ai dating wingman
+# 🐸 rizzly - your ai wingman

 <br>